 - How to establish the connection between source UE and target UE via multiple 5G ProSe UE-to-UE Relays.

 - How to satisfy end-to-end QoS requirements for the End UEs over the path via 5G ProSe multi-hop UE-to-UE Relays, if needed.

+NOTE: Enabling support for group communication (i.e., one UE communicates with multiple UEs at the same time) at application layer over the multi-hop UE-to-UE Relays is desirable.

 6 Solutions